gperftools/gperftools/README_windows.txt

 libc, and replace its malloc with tcmalloc' approach, mentioned above, it should be possible to use tcmalloc with 64-bit windows.

+As of perftools 1.10, there is some support for disassembling x86_64 instructions, for work with win64.
+This work is preliminary, but the test file preamble_patcher_test.cc is provided to play around with that a bit.  preamble_patcher_test will not compile on win32.

 --- ISSUES